The influenza surveillance section of PHE's Respiratory Disease Department coordinates and collates flu surveillance for

 The USISS scheme is divided into 2 systems to track illness resulting in admission to secondary care:

 - USISS mandatory scheme: a national mandatory collection (USISS mandatory ICU scheme) is operating in co-operation with the Department of Health and Social Care and NHS Digital to report the number of confirmed influenza cases admitted to intensive care units (ICU) and high dependency units (HDU) and number of confirmed influenza deaths in ICU/HDU across the UK - a confirmed case is defined as an individual with a laboratory confirmed influenza infection admitted to ICU/HDU

 Weekly aggregate figures for the number of admissions and deaths are available in the report broken down by flu type or subtype and age group.

 - USISS sentinel scheme: we have recruited NHS trusts in England to a sentinel scheme to record the weekly number of laboratory confirmed influenza cases hospitalised at all levels of hospital care, also sorted by flu type or sub type, and age group - where available, we will report further epidemiological data on children aged 16-years and under admitted to hospital with confirmed influenza

-Table 2: Represents the overall (all ages) MEM thresholds (using the previous 5 seasons’ data) for the USISS schemes for the 2018 to 2019 season.
+Table 2: Represents the overall (all ages) MEM thresholds (using the previous 5 seasons’ data) for the USISS schemes for the 2019 to 2020 season.